Bipolar Mixed Episode Overview

 - Comfortable Onsite Medical Detox Center

-Bipolar 2 mixed episode is a specific phase within the context of Bipolar 2 Disorder, which is a subtype of bipolar disorder.
-Recurrent depressive episodes and hypomanic episodes characterize bipolar 2 Disorder, but not full-blown manic episodes that are seen in Bipolar 1 Disorder.
+Bipolar 2 mixed episode is a specific phase within the context of Bipolar 2 Disorder, a subtype of bipolar disorder.
+Recurrent depressive episodes and hypomanic episodes characterize bipolar 2 Disorder but not full-blown manic episodes seen in Bipolar 1 Disorder.
 However, during a mixed episode of Bipolar 2 Disorder, individuals experience symptoms of both depression and hypomania simultaneously.
-This combination can be quite distressing and challenging to manage.
+This combination can be pretty distressing and challenging to manage.

 During a Bipolar 2 mixed episode, individuals may exhibit the following symptoms: